Adam-Wos/DrumKit/README.md

 # DrumKit
-Autor: **Adam Woś**
+Author: **Adam Woś**
 Krakowska Akademia im.
 Andrzeja Frycza Modrzewskiego.
-- Jest to projekt zaliczeniowy na studiach podyplomowych, na kierunku "Frontend Developer z Angular – programowanie nowoczesnych aplikacji webowych"
+- This is a final project in postgraduate studies in the field of "Frontend Developer with Angular - programming modern web applications"

-# Opis projektu
+# Project description
-Projekt internetowego zestawu perkusyjnego, który pozwala użytkownikom grać i tworzyć dźwięki perkusji za pomocą klawiatury lub myszki.
+This is an online drum kit project that allows users to play and create drum sounds using the keyboard or mouse.
-Użytkownik naciskając klawisze "W", "S", "A", "D", "G", "H", "J", "K", "L" usłyszy poszczególne dźwięki z zestawu perkusyjnego.
+By pressing the keys "W", "S", "A", "D", "G", "H", "J", "K", "L", the user will hear individual sounds from the drum kit.
-Użytkownik klikając myszką w poszczegółne kafelki usłyszy dźwieki z zestawu perkusyjnego.
-Użytkownik widzi historię wciśnietych kombinacji.
-Użytkownik może wyczyścić historię.
-Aplikacja jest responsywna do 375px.
-Szczegółowy opis utworzenia aplikacji znajduje się w pliku **index.js** w postaci komentarzy.
+By clicking the mouse on individual buttons, the user will hear sounds from the drum kit.
+The user sees the history of pressed combinations.
+The user can clear the history.
+The application is responsive up to 375px.
+A detailed description of the creation of the application can be found in the **index.js** ile in the form of comments.

-# Technologie
+# Technology
 > JavaScript
+> CSS
+> HTML

-# Uruchomienie
+# To start aplication:
 > https://adam-wos.github.io/DrumKit/

-# Testy
+# Testing
-Aplikację testowano w:
+This application was tested in:
  - Opera 96.0.4693.80
  - Google Chrome 111.0.5563.65
  - Microsoft Edge 111.0.1661.44

-# Żródła
+# Sources
-> W aplikacji wykorzystano dźwięki pochodzące z:
+> The application uses sounds from:
 > https://pixabay.com/sound-effects/
-> Szczegółowe informacje zawarto w tablicy dźwięków, w pliku **sound.js**
+> Detailed information can be found in the sound table in the file **sound.js**